MolarVerse/PQ/docs/sphinx/src/userGuide/setupFiles.rst

         :label: guffNonCoulombEquation

 The moltype and atom_type_index are defined as in the :ref:`moldescriptorFile` file.
-Utilizing equation :eq:`guffNonCoulombEquation` Lennard-Jones, Buckingham and Morse potentials, as well as arbitrary combinations of them can be used for the description of the non-Coulombic interactions.
+Utilizing equation :eq:`guffNonCoulombEquation`, Lennard-Jones, Buckingham and Morse potentials, as well as arbitrary combinations of them can be used for the description of the non-Coulombic interactions.
 The parameter *r*:sub:`cut` gives the cutoff radius for the non-bonded interactions.
 Distances are given in Å and energies in kcal/mol.
 The units of the parameters are chosen accordingly.